CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

   (... unless you do some fancy raytraced effects in your fragment shader).
   This project will let you generate graphics WITHOUT the need for ray casting!
 * An OpenGL rendering engine.
-You shouldn't write any new OpenGL code - think of your project as a reimplementation of a few of OpenGL's features.
+You shouldn't write any new OpenGL code - think of your project as a reimplementation of OpenGL's core pipeline.

 Finally, note that, while this base code is meant to serve as a strong starting point for a CUDA path tracer, you are not required to use it if you don't want